softwaremill/scala-clippy/README.md

 # Adding the plugin

 The easiest to use Clippy is via an SBT plugin.
-If you'd like Clippy to be enabled for all projects, without the need to modify their build, add the following to `~/.sbt/0.13/plugins/build.sbt`:
+If you'd like Clippy to be enabled for all projects, without the need to modify each project's build, add the following to `~/.sbt/0.13/plugins/build.sbt`:

 ````scala
 addSbtPlugin("com.softwaremill.clippy" % "plugin-sbt" % "0.4.1")